Lying Aversion and Vague Communication: An Experimental Study: Results

 \section{Results}

 We present basic summary statistics in Table \ref{tab:basic_result}.
-There were 8 anonymous sessions and 10 non-anonymous sessions, with an average of 12.3 and 8.2 participants, respectively, in each session.\footnote{Participants chose time blocks voluntarily, and we provided the anonymous version of the software in larger sessions.}.
+The study included 10 non-anonymous sessions where the true observation was not observable, 8 anonymous sessions where the true observation was observable, and 6 anonymous sessions where the true observation was not observable.
+On average, the non-anonymous sessions had 8.2 participants, anonymous sessions with observable observations had 12.3 participants, and the anonymous sessions with unobservable observations had 9.1 participants.\footnote{Participants chose time blocks voluntarily, and we provided the anonymous version of the software in larger sessions.}.
 In the unrestricted communication treatments, we used the mean of the numbers included in each subject's report when calculating the average report.
 We computed the average length of vague messages using the average number of numbers included in the messages.